-Genoa 1 day
+Genoa in 1 day

-Italian Genoa ranks sixth in Italycount residing therein.
-At what step of the podium this city is by the number of monuments of architecture, it is unlikely someone will be able to determine.
-However, instead of having to deal with the statistics, it is better to come and see that even tour "Genova 1 day" will help to know the city from its best side.
+Italian Genoa ranks sixth in Italy in terms of the number of people living in it.
+At what step of the podium this city is located in terms of the number of architectural monuments, hardly anyone can determine.
+However, instead of doing statistics, it is better to come and understand that even a tour "Genoa in 1 day" will help you get to know the city from its best sides.

 On the Ligurian Riviera

-She was named for the Duke of names and philanthropist, whose houseLocated near the square.
-On the Piazza Ferrari are all the most ambitious and important city events, and its main decoration and a symbol of Genoa is considered a fountain built in the first half of the twentieth century.
-Facades of houses overlooking the square - is the church of Gesu and Palazzo Ducale, Genoa's main theater and the building of the Art Academy.
+She was named after the duke and patron of the arts, whose house is located next to the square.
+All the most grandiose and important city events take place on Piazza Ferrari, and the fountain built in the first half of the twentieth century is considered its main decoration and symbol of Genoa.
+The facades of the houses overlooking the square are the Ges Church and the Doge's Palace, the main theater of Genoa and the building of the Art Academy.